Alessandro Manzoni: The Betrothed

 Following a stay in Florence in 1827 Manzoni began a thorough linguistic revision of The Betrothed.
 His aim was to bring the novel's language closer to the kind of Florentine dialect spoken by the educated classes.
 He enlisted the help of two Florentine friends, Gaetano Cioni and Giovanni Battista Niccolini, to whom he gave copies of his novel, asking them to make corrections in the margin wherever the language was not in conformity with modern, cultured Florentine.
 The revised edition of his masterpiece was published in serialised from 1840 to 1842.
 It was integrated by 450 pictures by the famous illustrator Francesco Gonin.

-As an appendix to the second edition of the The Betrothed, Manzoni published in 1842 the Storia della colonna infame (History of the infamous column).
+As an appendix to the second edition of The Betrothed, Manzoni published in 1842 the Storia della colonna infame (History of the infamous column).
 The essay recounts the trial of Health Commissioner Guglielmo Piazza and barber Gian Giacomo Mora during the plague of 1630.
 Both men were sentenced to death as "untori" (people suspected of spreading the plague by smearing a poisonous substance on walls).
 The essay denounces the torture used, and the absurdity of the time's criminal legislation, as well as superstition and ignorance.
 Manzoni took its inspiration from Pietro Verri's Notes on torture, and Cesare Beccaria's more extensive and more famous On Crimes and Punishments.
 The essay's intention was to underscore the individual responsibilities and the perverse passions of those magistrates who knew very well they were sentencing innocent persons to death.
 The Storia della colonna infame was highly regarded by French writers Alphonse de Lamartine and Augustin Thierry.
 It provided the source of inspiration for Leonardo Sciascia's novel Morte dell'Inquisitore.

 Adelchi and later works

 In 1822, Manzoni had published his second tragedy, Adelchi, turning on the overthrow by Charlemagne of the Lombard domination in Italy, and containing many veiled allusions to the existing Austrian rule.
 Manzoni published together with the Adelchi his Discourse on a few items of Longobard history in Italy, the best of his historical essays.
-Both the Adelchi and Il Conte di Carmagnola were quickly translated and circulated in France, Germany and England and won Manzoni the praise of György Lukács, who considered him "the most important exponent of historical drama at the time in Western Europe."
+Both the Adelchi and Il Conte di Carmagnola were quickly translated and circulated in France, Germany, and England, and won Manzoni the praise of György Lukács, who considered him "the most important exponent of historical drama at the time in Western Europe".

-In 1826 Manzoni befriended the Catholic philosopher Antonio Rosmini.
+In 1826, Manzoni befriended the Catholic philosopher Antonio Rosmini.
 The novelist maintained constant contact with the philosopher through correspondence and visits.
-Rosmini played the same rôle of confidant and critic in Manzoni's later life, that Fauriel had played during Manzoni's youth.
+Rosmini played the same role of confidant and critic in Manzoni's later life, that Fauriel had played during Manzoni's youth.
 His ties with Rosmini prompted Manzoni to devote himself to philosophical studies.
 After 1827, Manzoni wrote mainly essays on philosophy, history, politics and economics, literature, and above all language – most notably Sentir messa (1836), and the unfinished treatises Saggio comparativo sulla rivoluzione francese del 1789 e la rivoluzione italiana del 1859, begun in 1862, and Della lingua italiana, which were published posthumously.